nkabbara/nkabbara.github.io/books/unlimited-memory.md

 **Meeting Location Connection:** After meeting someone for the first time, you tend to remember where you met them.
 The place makes a clear impression in our memory, but the name is nowhere to be found!
 With this method, we connect the name to the place where we are meeting, using a journey peg to hold on to the name.
 Let’s say you meet a woman by the name of Rose.
 Ask yourself, “What will I remember about this place where I met her?”
 Let’s say you think you will remember the buffet table.
 You then connect a big red rose to it.
 When you think of the place, you will think of her name, too.

+Transfer names to Bear notes and review imagery and connection regularly to move them to long term memory.

+## Remembering Numbers

 ## Raw Notes